MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 >**Note**: This section of the exercise requires you to have access to Visual Studio Code (VS Code).

 1. Identify your Foundry resource key and endpoint.
 In the (classic) Foundry portal, navigate to the left-side menu.
-Click on the top icon to *expand* the menu and see the options.
+Click on the top icon to *expand* the menu.
 Select **Overview** to navigate to your Foundry project's home page.
 On the project home page, you will either be able to copy and paste a project API key, or see a note that your subscription does not have those permissions.
 Keep the page open for your reference.

 >**Note**: To execute this section of the exercise, you will need an Azure subscription with permission to use the API Key.
 If you do not have permission, you will not be able to test out the models yourself.
 However, you can still read through the rest of the exercise to review the steps.

-1. Open Visual Studio Code (VS Code).
-In VS Code, press **Ctrl + Shift + P** (Windows/Linux) or Command Palette from View menu to open the command palette.
-Type **Git: Clone** and select it.
+1. Open VS Code, then press **Ctrl + Shift + P** (Windows/Linux) to open the command palette (alternatively, you can select *View* from the menu, then *Command palette*).

+1. In the command palette, type **Git: Clone** and select it.
 Paste the repo URL `https://github.com/MicrosoftLearning/mslearn-ai-fundamentals.git` and press **Enter**.

 1. Select a local folder where the repository will be cloned.
 When prompted, click **Open** to start working on the cloned project in VS code.